Moving to Inverness, Scotland

 If you have not spent a lot of time in Inverness, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Inverness, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Inverness for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide financial stability in the future.
 However, buying a home also comes with additional costs such as maintenance, insurance, and property taxes.
 It also requires a significant upfront investment for the down payment and closing costs.
 Therefore, if you're not ready for these financial commitments, renting might be a better option.
 Renting a home in Inverness offers more flexibility.
 It's a good option if you're not sure about your long-term plans or if you prefer not to deal with the responsibilities of homeownership.
 Renting can also be more affordable in the short term, as it typically requires less upfront money and you won't have to pay for maintenance or property taxes.
 However, renting doesn't allow you to build equity and your monthly payments could increase over time.
 You also have less control over your living situation, as you're subject to the rules and decisions of your landlord.
 In conclusion, both buying and renting a home in Inverness have their pros and cons.
-It's important to carefully consider your financial situation, lifestyle, and future plans before making a decision," remarked one expat who made the move to Inverness.
+It's important to carefully consider your financial situation, lifestyle, and future plans before making a decision," said one expat who made the move to Inverness.

 What cultural faux pas should I try to avoid making in Inverness?